penghu-cs/MRL/README.md

 # MRL
 ## Performance comparison in terms of MAP scores under the symmetric noise rates of 0.2, 0.4, 0.6 and 0.8 on the Wikipedia and INRIA-Websearch datasets.
 The highest MAP score is shown in **bold**.
 <table>
 Performance comparison in terms of MAP scores under the symmetric noise rates of 0.2, 0.4, 0.6 and 0.8 on the Wikipedia and INRIA-Websearch datasets.
-The highest MAP score is shown in **bold**.
+The highest MAP score is shown in <b>bold</b>.
 <thead>
   <tr>
     <th class="tg-0pky" rowspan="3", align="center">Method</th>